codingforpleasure/customized-workspace/Ubuntu/useful-resources/sampling.md

-* Let's take an example, here we have generated `k` Negative examples, we have took the word `orange` and placed next to it randomly words so those couples words are targeted as `0`.
+* Let's take an example, here we have generated `k` Negative examples, we have took the word `orange` and placed next to it randomly words so those pair of words are targeted as `0`.

 <p align="center">
   <img width="700" src="images/sampling/negative_sampling.jpg" title="Look into the image">
 </p>

+no we will create a supervised problem with the pairs of words are the input as X, and has to predict the target label.

 [Great explanation of Negative sampling](https://youtu.be/vYTihV-9XWE)